 Let’s take Tesla as an example.
 Great cars.
 Innovative technology.
 And miles ahead of the competition.
 But, on the downside, you can only get it fixed at Tesla’s own repair centers or Tesla authorized service centers.
 That sounds fair, right?
 Well, yes, but the implications of this are not fair.

 For example, it is common for Apple repair shops to ask too much for most repairs up to the point that it would be cheaper to purchase a new device than to repair the old one.
 Even for things as simple as replacing a display connector!
 Louis Rossman, an active supporter of the Right to Repair movement, proved this in this video where the Apple Genius Bar asked for $475 to fix “an unplugged battery connector.”

-Replacing parts is cheaper, saves the environment and is just convenient.
+Replacing parts is cheaper, saves the environment, and is just convenient.
 It benefits the users a lot.
-And this is a major reason companies make repairs harder: It benefits the users and not the company.
+And this is a major reason company make repairs harder: It benefits the users, and not the company.
 Why let others fix a broken screen when they can just buy a new device?
 That’s missed revenue right there.

 Tesla and Right to Repair

 Okay, so Apple is doing some shady anti-consumer stuff.
 But what about Tesla?
 Surely the auto repair industry is faring a little better?
 Unfortunately no. The Massachusetts Right to Repair Initiative, also called Question 1, was a general election ballot that would decide if users or third-party repair shops would be allowed to repair products.
 Let’s see how Tesla handled it.